smcneece/ha-esunpower/README.md

 - **Old firmware (< 61840)**: ✅ **Tested and working** on developer's production system
 - **New firmware (61840+)**: ⚠️ **COMPLETELY UNTESTED** - Authentication and varserver support built from SunStrong's code.

 - **Help wanted**: If you have firmware 61840+, please test and report back!
-Developer waiting for firmware update to validate.
+I'm waiting for firmware update to validate.
 When reporting please report with logs and current version of the integration you are running, in an attempt to fix this sadly I have pushed more versions than I should have.

 **⚠️ IMPORTANT**: PVS serial number (last 5 characters) now **required** during setup for firmware 61840+ authentication, existing users please be pro-active and enter your serial number now.